joshualyguessennd/Proof-Of-Reserve-Starknet/README.md

 # ****Our Solution****

-We propose two solutions each with its own drawbacks and advantages.
+We propose two solutions to how we can provide a proof of reserves for the bridged assets on Starknet.
+Each with its own drawbacks and advantages.

 ## First system architecture (permissionless)

 How it works:

-1- A user call ``sendData()`` on l1 aggregator providing the ``address`` of the asset to be proved.
+1- A user call ``sendData()`` on l1 aggregator providing the ``address`` of the asset's balance to be verified.

-2- The l1 aggregator gets the address of the bridge holding the provided assets, and fetches its balance.
+2- The l1 aggregator gets the address of the bridge holding the provided asset, and fetches its balance.
 A payload with the block number, the returned balance is then sent to the Starknet messaging contract to be bridged over to Starknet.

-3- The l2 aggregator receives the payload and caches the collateral & block number.
+3- The l2 aggregator receives the payload and caches the received collateral & block number.